OSGP/Documentation/chapter1/section2.md

-## 1.2 Description of each of the platform components
+## 1.2 Principles

-### 1.2.1 Web applications

-If one of the web apps is open source, we might write something on this and its APIs as well.
+This chapter gives an overview of the principles used defining and implementing the architecture.
+The following principles were applied:

+- Layering
+- Domain driven design
+- Dependency inversion principle
+- Behavior driven development

-### 1.2.2 Application Layering
+### 1.2.1 Layering

 The use of layers improves the separation of responsibilities.
 Each application contains the following layers: